mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 ---
-title: Set up message surfaces
+title: Set up channel surfaces
-description: Learn how to configure and monitor message surfaces
+description: Learn how to configure and monitor channel surfaces
 feature: Application Settings
 topic: Administration
 role: Admin
 level: Intermediate
 exl-id: 9038528f-3da0-4e0e-9b82-b72c67b42391
 ---
-# Set up message surfaces {#message-presets-creation}
+# Set up channel surfaces {#message-presets-creation}

-With [!DNL Journey Optimizer], you can set up message surfaces that define all the technical parameters required for email and push notification message: email type, sender email and name, mobile apps, and more.
+With [!DNL Journey Optimizer], you can set up channel surfaces (i.e. message presets) that define all the technical parameters required for your messages: email type, sender email and name, mobile apps, and more.

 >[!CAUTION]
 >
-> * To create, edit and delete message surfaces, you must have the [Manage messages surfaces](../administration/high-low-permissions.md#manage-message-presets).
+> * To create, edit and delete channel surfaces, you must have the [Manage messages presets](../administration/high-low-permissions.md#manage-message-presets).
 >
-> * You must perform [Email configuration](#configure-email-settings) and [Push configuration](../configuration/push-configuration.md) steps before creating message surfaces.
+> * You must perform the [Email configuration](#configure-email-settings), [Push configuration](../configuration/push-configuration.md) and [SMS configuration](../configuration/sms-configuration.md) steps before creating channel surfaces.

-Once message surfaces have been configured, you will be able to select them when creating messages from the **[!UICONTROL Surfaces]** list.
+Once channel surfaces have been configured, you will be able to select them when creating messages from the **[!UICONTROL Channel surfaces]** list.

 ➡️ [Learn how to create and use email surfaces in this video](#video-presets)

-## Create a message surface {#create-message-preset}
+## Create a channel surface {#create-message-preset}

 >[!CONTEXTUALHELP]
 >id="ajo_admin_message_presets"
->title="Message surface details and settings"
+>title="Channel surface details and settings"
->abstract="By setting up a message surface you can select the channel it applies to, and define all the technical parameters required for your messages, such as email type, subdomain to be used, sender name, mobile apps, etc."
+>abstract="By setting up a channel surface, you can select the channel it applies to, and define all the technical parameters required for your messages, such as email type, subdomain to be used, sender name, mobile apps, etc."

-To create a message surface, follow these steps:
+To create a channel surface, follow these steps:

-1. Access the **[!UICONTROL Channels]** > **[!UICONTROL Branding]** > **[!UICONTROL Message surfaces]** menu, then click **[!UICONTROL Create Message surface]**.
+1. Access the **[!UICONTROL Channels]** > **[!UICONTROL Branding]** > **[!UICONTROL Channel surfaces]** menu, then click **[!UICONTROL Create channel surface]**.

     ![](assets/preset-create.png)